Vasu77df/VasuperSiteSource/content/en/posts/amd-yocto-post.md

     - aws cloudwatch publisher
     - aws firecracker and more......

-### other layers that you might need or can add:
+### Other layers that you might need or can add:
 - [**meta-rtlwifi**](https://layers.openembedded.org/layerindex/branch/master/layer/meta-rtlwifi/) for realtek wifi cards
 - [**meta-virtualization**](https://layers.openembedded.org/layerindex/branch/master/layer/meta-virtualization/) for building Xen, KVM, Libvirt, and associated packages necessary for constructing OE-based virtualized solutions.
 - [**meta-dpdk**](https://layers.openembedded.org/layerindex/branch/master/layer/meta-dpdk/): Support layer for DPDK - a set of libraries and drivers for fast packet processing

 ## Setup:

-Make sure you have the build dependencies installed in the prerequistes mentioned above:
+Make sure you have the build dependencies installed from the [prerequisites section](#prerequisites) mentioned above.

-### Download the build system and the meta-date layers:

 Select the yocto branch (we’ll use the latest long term supported branch `kirkstone`)